Jump to Recipe

 • cornstarch: you can substitute arrow root to help thicken the pie filling as well.

-• water: just a touch becasue you really want this blueberry filling to be thick so that it will not be too runny when assembling the air fryer hand pies.
+• water: just a touch because you really want this blueberry filling to be thick so that it will not be too runny when assembling the air fryer hand pies.

 For assembly:

 • egg: Use this for an egg wash when assembling your blueberry hand pies.
-This helps give your pastry the shiny gold color and also is helpful to bind pieces together
+This helps give your pastry the shiny gold color and also is helpful to bind pieces together.
+You can brush your hand pies with milk or cream if you have an egg allergy.

 • coarse sugar (optional): I love the look of coarse sugar on top of pie crust.
 If it’s not your thing, that is fine!